 SLADE PERFORMING "MERRY CHRISTMAS EVERYBODY" ON TOP OF THE POPS IN 1983

 "It's Chriiiistmaaaaas!!"
-When you hear Slade's lead singer, Noddy Holder, shouting his iconic festive message, you know that you're in a supermarket in October!
+When you hear Slade's lead singer, Noddy Holder, shouting out his iconic festive message, you know that you're in a supermarket in October!

 This is one of the most memorable Christmas tunes from the 1970s, but also re-entered the singles chart every year during the early 80s, in 1998 and every year since 2006.